 These attributes aren’t simply theoretical; they are lived out during every session, encouraging participants to bring the same grace and patience to real-world situations.

-Supporting the notion of Aikido as “true budo”—the work of love and protection—the classes offer a restorative space where people can recharge and reset, free from everyday stress.
+Supporting the notion of Aikido as “true budo”—often described as the work of protection and care—the classes are frequently experienced as a restorative space where people can step away from everyday stress and refocus their attention.

 Sacramento Aikido classes invite everyone to discover personal strength, nurture peaceful relationships, and become part of a positive community that reaches far beyond the dojo walls.